mlrun/mlrun/docs/serving/graph-ha-cfg.md

 maximum number of events that can be received by the worker and not yet be processed.
 Once this buffer is full, events need to be processed in order for the function to be able to receive more events.

 The buffer should be as small as possible.
-There is a tradeoff between the buffer size and the latency.
+There is a trade-off between the buffer size and the latency.
 A larger buffer has lower latency but increases the recovery time after a failure due to the high number of flows that need to be reprocessed. </br>
 To set the buffer size use:

 `function.spec.parameters["source_args"] = {"buffer_size": 1}`

 <!-- add updated link to function.spec.parameters when graphs content is in build:  -->
-The default buffer_size=8.
+The default `buffer_size`=8.

 In the above example the consumer function has a single worker, but in cases where a function has multiple workers, each worker has its own buffer.